generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 ```bash
 $ python3 converter2tflite.py --model help --q_type help
 ```
+If no argument passed for the quantization method, then the model simply converted from TensorFlow model to TFLite model without any quantization method by default.

 Acknowledgements:
 KNU Chilgok Hospital for providing the breast cancer ultrasound images dataset.